nhost/nhost/README.md

 If you have `curl` and `Windows Subsytem for Linux` in your windows environment, you can safely use the above command, and it should download the `.exe` variant of the binary in your current working directory.

 However, if you do not have the above dependencies, then you can manually download the [latest release](https://github.com/nhost/cli/releases) binary depending on your platform architecture from [here](https://github.com/nhost/cli/releases).

-## Installing Using Go

-If you have go installed in your system, and would like to download using that, please use the following command:

-    go get -u github.com/nhost/cli

-This command will install the `nhost` executable binary along with its dependencies.

 ## OS & Platform Support